-1.5 ELEMENTS, COMPONENTS
+1.5 ELEMENTS AND COMPONENTS

-The KOYOT 4 is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The KLIMBER P is delivered with a series of accessories that will greatly assist in the maintenance of the paraglider:

 - A Kargo bag.
 This bag is large enough to hold all equipment comfortably and with plenty of space.